-This year, National Women’s Health Week runs from Mother’s Day, May 10 through May 19, 2018, and, in honor of women everywhere, we think now is a wonderful time to shine a spotlight on smart lifestyle changes that experts say can help us all live better lives.
+This year, National Women’s Health Week runs from May 8 through May 14, 2022, and, in honor of women everywhere, we think now is a wonderful time to shine a spotlight on smart lifestyle changes that experts say can help us all live better lives.
 It’s exciting to know that small steps can lead to big results!

 To improve your physical and mental health, you can: